The Appalachian State University campus is currently operating under normal conditions.

 - Select PPE that fits (and will be used) by employees.

 - Select certified PPE that complies with the appropriate ANSI standard.
 (NOTE: There is no ANSI standard for hand protection.
-Contact the EHS&EM Department if you have questions.)
+Contact the EHS&EM Office if you have questions.)

 - Ensure that PPE, including PPE owned by the employee, is maintained in a sanitary and reliable condition.
 Prohibit the use of defective, unsanitary or damaged PPE.